Australia accuses Airbnb of misleading customers on price | Technology

 Australia's antitrust regulator has filed a lawsuit against Airbnb Inc, accusing the accommodation-sharing website of misleading users into paying more than advertised for their stays, widening its scrutiny of global technology platforms.

-From 2018 to 2021, the San Francisco-based internet giant advertised and charged room rates in United States dollars without indicating the much higher figures in Australian dollars, the Australian Competition and Consumer Commission (ACCC) said in a court filing that it made public on Wednesday.
-Airbnb refused to refund users who complained about being misled, saying they had chosen to view rates in U.S. dollars even though users said they had not, the ACCC said in the filing.
-Airbnb also refused to refund currency conversion fees, claiming they were banks' responsibility, the regulator added.
+From 2018 to 2021, the San Francisco-based internet giant advertised and charged room rates in U.S. dollars without indicating the much higher figures in Australian dollars, the Australian Competition and Consumer Commission (ACCC) said in a court filing on Wednesday https://www.accc.gov.au/media-release/airbnb-allegedly-misled-australians-about-accommodation-prices.
+Airbnb refused to refund users who complained about being misled, saying they had chosen to view rates in the USD even though users said they had not, the ACCC said in the filing, adding, the firm also refused to refund currency conversion fees, claiming they were banks' responsibility.